GLOBAL BENCHMARK FAQS

 Yes, there is a Save/Exit button on the top right of each page to ensure that your progress is saved.
 However, in order to avoid issues, we strongly recommend that you prepare your responses ahead of time and then enter your online submission in one sitting.

 5. How can I share my organisation’s submission with my internal stakeholders before it is finalised?

-The evidence is specific information that confirms a response to a question – for example, an extract of your workplace inclusion policy where LGBTQI+ employees are called out, or a copy of the table of contents of your diversity training that shows the LGBTQI+specific modules that are included.
+The evidence is specific information that confirms a response to a question – for example, an extract of your workplace inclusion policy where LGBTIQ+ employees are called out, or a copy of the table of contents of your diversity training that shows the LGBTIQ+ specific modules that are included.

 7. How do I know where evidence is required?

 A left-pointing hand symbol next to the option text indicates that you must submit evidence if you have checked the corresponding box indicating this option.
 A right-pointing hand symbol next to the area allocated for the evidence to be provided indicates that evidence is required for the question as a whole.